Demonstrating Kondo behavior by temperature-dependent scanning tunneling spectroscopy

-Two distinct data sets of temperature-dependent $\didv$ spectra were acquired on two different molecules, that are similarly adsorbed on the face centered cubic (\textit{fcc}) region of the Au(111) herringbone reconstruction.
+Two distinct data sets of temperature-dependent $\didv$ spectra were acquired on two different molecules, which are similarly adsorbed on the face centered cubic (\textit{fcc}) region of the Au(111) herringbone reconstruction.
 We refer to the lower temperature data set as DS1, while DS2 is the data set from 1.56K to 7.5K.
-For each temperature the Kondo peak was fitted with the Frota-Fano lineshape (example shown in Fig. 1a), taking quantum interference into account via the Fano phase $\phi$~\cite{Frota:PRB:1992,Prueser:PRL:2012,Frank:PRB:2015}, $F(V) = F_0 \cdot \Re\left[ e^{i\phi}/\sqrt{1+iV/\Delta} \right]$ where $F_0$ is the amplitude, and $\Delta$ the Frota width parameter related to the halfwidth of the Frota-Fano lineshape by $\Gamma=\sqrt{3+\sqrt{12}}\cdot\Delta=2.542\cdot\Delta$.
+For each temperature the Kondo peak was fitted with the Frota-Fano lineshape (example shown in Fig.~\ref{fig:frotafits}a), taking quantum interference into account via the Fano phase $\phi$~\cite{Frota:PRB:1992,Prueser:PRL:2012,Frank:PRB:2015}, $F(V) = F_0 \cdot \Re\left[ e^{i\phi}/\sqrt{1+iV/\Delta} \right]$ where $F_0$ is the amplitude, and $\Delta$ the Frota width parameter related to the halfwidth of the Frota-Fano lineshape by $\Gamma=\sqrt{3+\sqrt{12}}\cdot\Delta=2.542\cdot\Delta$.
 The Frota-Fano lineshape yields good fits for all temperatures~\cite{supplemental}.
 The obtained halfwidths of the Frota fits are shown in Fig.~\ref{fig:frotafits}(b) for both data sets.
 The two data sets overlap neatly in the temperature range where both molecules have been measured, i.e., between 1.5K and 3K.
 This justifies the merging of both data sets in order to obtain a larger temperature range.
-Fitting Eq.~(\ref{eq:kondowidth}) to the merged data set yields a relatively poor fit as shown by the red line in Fig.~\ref{fig:frotafits}(b), although somewhat better than the empirical expression $\Gamma_\emp(T)$ with fixed temperature coefficient $\alpha=\pi$ (grey solid line), similar to the finding in Ref.~\onlinecite{Jacob:2023}.
-This mismatch is caused by extrinsic broadening mechanisms and a good fit with $\Gamma_\emp(T)$ can only be obtained by using $\alpha$ as a free fitting parameter (dashed grey line).
+Fitting Eq.~\ref{eq:kondowidth} to the merged data set yields a relatively poor fit as shown by the red line in Fig.~\ref{fig:frotafits}(b), although somewhat better than the empirical expression $\Gamma_\emp(T)$ with fixed temperature coefficient $\alpha=\pi$ (grey solid line), similar to the finding in Ref.~\onlinecite{Jacob:PRB:2023}.

+We will now see that the mismatch with Eq.~\ref{eq:kondowidth} is caused by extrinsic broadening mechanisms.
+In STS, the conductance spectra ($\didv$) are measured at finite temperatures $T$ where the Kondo peak is broadened, (i) due to the \emph{intrinsic} temperature dependence of the Kondo peak~\cite{Nagaoka:PRL:2002,Osolin:PRB:2013,Jacob:PRB:2023}, and (ii) due to the presence of different \emph{extrinsic} broadening mechanisms in the STS measurement~\cite{Gruber:JPCM:2018}.
+Thus, in order to obtain the actual \emph{intrinsic} halfwidth $\GammaK$ of the Kondo peak and demonstrate Kondo behavior, one has to first remove the \emph{extrinsic} contributions from the measured HWHM.
+Assuming a noise-optimized (electronic and mechanical) experimental setup, the two main sources of extrinsic broadening are caused by Fermi-Dirac (FD) broadening of the tip and the voltage modulation for the lock-in detection.
+A good fit with $\Gamma_\emp(T)$ can only be obtained by using $\alpha$ as a free fitting parameter (dashed grey line).